-I found a similar headline to the one described above while scrolling through my feed about two years ago.
-It was a small article, informing about a publication from 2014 where the authors had treated lung cancer cell lines with wine.
+I found a headline similar to the one described above while scrolling through my feed about two years ago.
+It was a small article informing about a publication from 2014 where the authors had treated lung cancer cell lines with wine.
 The key conclusion can be read in the abstract: “red wine inhibits the proliferation of lung cancer cells and blocks clonogenic survival at low concentrations”.
 Simply put, wine keeps cancer cells from growing.

 I had to smile.
-It’s cute and I’d just found a new topic to bring to my next cocktail party.
+It’s cute, and I’d just found a new topic to bring to my next cocktail party.
 “Did you know that wine could potentially cure you of cancer?”
 (For the best experience, read this part with a nasal tone, preferably with slow and pretentious laughter to round it up).
-The killer-topic of the evening without a doubt.
-Of course, shortly after this thought process the scientist in me woke up and started to realize the consequences such a story could bring about, especially with their spread in social or mainstream media.
+The killer topic of the evening, without a doubt.
+Of course, shortly after this thought process, the scientist in me woke up and started to realize the consequences such a story could bring about, especially with their spread in social or mainstream media.

 Messages of this type will spread, and that’s a guarantee.
 Just reflect on what’s going through your mind when reading a statement like “wine cures cancer”.
 Maybe it’s something along the lines of:

 Cancer is bad.
 Wine is tasty and fun to drink.
-Therefore, if wine can stop cancer, this piece of news is awesome and we should raise our glasses and drink (wine of course) to the advancements in science!
+Therefore, if wine can stop cancer, this piece of news is awesome, and we should raise our glasses and drink (wine, of course) to the advancements in science!
 Cheers!

 The mentioned article treated lung cancer cells in culture dishes (sometimes called an in vitro experiment) with different concentrations (up to 5%) of wine.
 They could conclude that the wine could impede cancer cell growth and change the expression of certain protein markers important for cell growth (and thus also for some cancers).

-The project can at best set up ideas for future, more reliable studies.
+The project can, at best, set up ideas for future, more reliable studies.
 But for now, it’s only an observation.

-Here’s the problem: as good a cocktail party conversation this might be, unquestioned trust in such studies can cause some serious issues.
+Here’s the problem: as good a cocktail party conversation as this might be, unquestioned trust in such studies can cause some serious issues.
 Here are a couple of problems these headlines can cause:

 Undermining the need for conventional treatments